liacarreira/forkthearts/README.md

 i am interested in what this is for you, and I am interested in the reality of my fantasies.

-we are trying to b softer with each other and we are trying to embrace failure
+we are trying to be softer with each other and we are trying to embrace failure

 as we understood that inventing takes time, space and patience